 We have put together a suggested packing list for your trip.
 This should be used as a guideline as requirements may very according to your programme and preferences.

-• Personal Items - toiletries, any medicines you require and please be sure to take inset repellent and plenty of sun cream
+- Personal Items - toiletries, any medicines you require and please be sure to take inset repellent

 This is an 8 days/7 nights programme with 6 days riding on set dates.